Removal procedure

 4. Remove the fuel injection pump sprocket.

-5. Remove the timing belt rear cover.
+5. Remove the rear timing belt cover.

-6. Remove water pump with gasket.
+6. Remove the water pump with the gasket.

-Inspection and cleaning procedure
+Checking and cleaning procedure

 2. Check the coolant pump bearing for play and excessive noise.